Mollnitz/WaterBot/README.md

 Want to invite WaterBot to join your Discord server?
 Click the [Link](https://discord.com/api/oauth2/authorize?client_id=830518632311554048&permissions=2048&scope=bot)

-Warning: As of right no the bot is still under development and does not feature persistence, that means it will not remember your water reminders if (read: when) the developers manage to crash it.
+If the bot crashes your reminder will restart.

 Contributions in the form of pull requests very welcome.
+GIFs and Messages are in the data folder.

 Thank you to: [Fl1ck0ut](https://github.com/Fl1ck0ut) and [MadsBock](https://github.com/MadsBock)

 TODO for RC1:
- 1. Add persistence
- 2. Remove all 'magic strings' to l10n files
+ 1. Remove all 'magic strings' to l10n files